Massfice/action-manager/README.md

 # action-manager

-Managers for my actions.
+Managers for my actions and related factory.
 It is for my diploma project.